ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

    ![05](https://github.com/user-attachments/assets/56d60de2-6ff6-421b-bbaf-52e2560f2bda)

    For whatever reason, your scan may grab extra points for the point cloud that are not an accurate representation of the object you're trying to scan.
 Because of this you will usually have to delete the table from under the object.
 Rotate your point cloud by left clicking and dragging the mouse.
 Move your point cloud by right clicking and dragging.
 Select points by holding shift and left clicking, then draw around the area you want to select.
-If you've accidentally selected too much, you can de-select by holding CTRL and then drawing around what you want to deselect.
-Once you have selected the points you want gone, press DEL.
+If you've accidentally selected too much, you can de-select by holding `ctrl` and then drawing around what you want to deselect.
+Once you have selected the points you want gone, press `DEL`.

 **2.** Once you have cleaned up the point clouds, press the magic wand button to optimize your point clouds.
 The default settings are fine.